bneukom/cpib-imlc/README.md

-Scala version of the IML Compiler with Lists.
+# IML Compiler

+IML language with lists compiler written in Scala for the CPIB lecture.